Main: (404) 463-3808

 Georgia is a member of the National Center for State Courts, Council of Language Access Coordinators (CLAC).
 The Committee may allow reciprocity to those interpreters who are certified by states that are active CLAC members.
 The Committee may grant reciprocity may to those persons who:

 - Completed a 16-hour training court offered by the credentialing State.

 - Took and passed the CLAC written exam with a score of 80% or more.

 - Took and passed the CLAC oral exam with a score within our licensing categories (see licensing categories above for more information)

-For example: if the applicant attended an orientation workshop at the State where they started the licensing process and that State requires a candidate to participate in a training that is shorter or radically different than Georgia’s, the Commission will ask the candidate to attend the orientation workshop in Georgia.
+For example: if the applicant attended an orientation workshop at the State where they started the licensing process and that State requires a candidate to participate in a training that is shorter or radically different than Georgia’s, the Committee will ask the candidate to attend the orientation workshop in Georgia.
 Please note: All candidates seeking reciprocity in Georgia must have completed the oral exam in ONE seating and not more than one seating.
 If you meet these requirements, please create a GCR account and e-mail staff asking for reciprocity and name the State from which you are seeking the same.
 Once staff receives the request, staff will contact the State from which you are seeking reciprocity, asking for verification of the three requirements above.
 Candidates will receive a notification upon completion of said verification so the candidate may proceed with attaining their Georgia license.